Video Multimethod Assessment Fusion: History

 The metric is based on initial work from the group of Professor C.-C. Jay Kuo at the University of Southern California.
 Here, the applicability of fusion of different video quality metrics using support vector machines (SVM) has been investigated, leading to a "FVQA (Fusion-based Video Quality Assessment) Index" that has been shown to outperform existing image quality metrics on a subjective video quality database.

 The method has been further developed in cooperation with Netflix, using different subjective video datasets, including a Netflix-owned dataset ("NFLX").
 Subsequently renamed "Video Multimethod Assessment Fusion", it was announced on the Netflix TechBlog in June 2016 and version 0.3.1 of the reference implementation was made available under a permissive open-source license.

 In 2017, the metric was updated to support a custom model that includes an adaptation for cellular phone screen viewing, generating higher quality scores for the same input material.
 In 2018, a model that predicts the quality of up to 4K resolution content was released.
 The datasets on which these models were trained have not been made available to the public.

 In 2021, a Technology and Engineering Emmy Award was awarded to Beamr, Netflix, University of Southern California, University of Nantes, The University of Texas at Austin, SSIMWAVE, Disney, Google, Brightcove and ATEME for the Development of Open Perceptual Metrics for Video Encoding Optimization.
 It was the second time in 20 years that universities got an Emmy Award.
 It was also the first time a French University got one.

+In June 2026, Netflix announced VMAF v1, a major new release of the metric.
+The update addressed issues with the original version, including a tendency to favor compression artifacts over downscaling, as well as the inability to detect banding artifacts.
+VMAF v1 has models covering 1080p, mobile phone, and 4K viewing scenarios, with separate models for near and typical 4K viewing distances.
+Netflix also announced a future HDR version they are working on.

 Components

-VMAF uses existing image quality metrics and other features to predict video quality: